RajivBiswas/Microcontroller-Dev/ADCReadInterrupts/README.md

 triggers the Tx, Transmit Interrupt, USCIAB0TX_VECTOR associated with USCI_A0.

-The Program has been compiled & built on
+The Program has been compiled & built on \
-Code Composer Studio
+Code Composer Studio \
-Version: 7.1.0.00016
+Version: 7.1.0.00016 \

 Connect your Analog Input +ve  to A5, P1.5 & -ve to the Gnd of your TI MSP 430G2 LaunchPad Board & connect a FTDI Serial UART Cable or PL203 with Rx/Tx connected to P1.1(Rx), P1.2(Tx), with Gnd & Vcc connected to corresponding Vcc & Gnd of the TI MSP430G Launchpad Board.

+Also please ensure to connect the RxD & TxDJumpers in Vertical Position, & not in Horizontal Position, as shown in the attached png file.

-Regards,
+Regards, \
 Rajiv.
-    Also please ensure to connect the RxD & TxDJumpers in Vertical Position, & not in Horizontal Position, as shown in the attached png file.